Jerm2000/crop_water_stress_prediction/README.md

 # crop_water_stress_prediction
 Must include:
-1. Description - A description of what the trained model is and does (include details on the model structure used such as any engineered features and/or correlation structures).
+1. Description - A description of what the trained model is and does (include details on the model structure used such as any engineered features and/or correlation structures)(That means that we can write out the model).
 In this description, include a measure of how well your model predicts.
 On a grading note, I have tried several models for this project so I know what a good model prediction accuracy is.
 If you using a model that gets significantly higher than the RMSE of my best model, you will be docked accordingly.
 2. Dependencies - A list of any library dependencies that are needed to appropriately use the model